n8thangreen/Stockholm-health-economics-course/content/program.md

 * Day 1: 11:30-17:00 Room 507, Aula medica, Nobels väg 6
 * Day 2: 9:00-17:00 Room 507, Aula medica, Nobels väg 6

 The first session (9-11 on day 1) is open to anyone interested in listening to an overview of the field, so we have booked a larger lecture room.
-No regiostration is required for attending the first session.
+Registration is not required for attending the first session.

 ### Day 1 (Thursday 9<sup>th</sup> June 2022)
 * 9:00-9:10 Welcome and introductions